kabirkhan/recon/docs/tutorial/conll/loading.md

 # Introduction to Conll 2003

 The Conll 2003 NER Dataset is a widely used, cited, and benchmarked dataset for Named Entity Recognition.
-The Dataset has four entity types: persons, locations, organizations, and names of miscellaneous entities that don't belong in the other 3 groups.
+The Dataset has four entity types: persons (`PER`), locations (`LOC`), organizations (`ORG`), and names of miscellaneous entities (`MISC`) that don't belong in the other 3 groups.

+For the rest of this tutorial, we'll use Recon to find and correct errors in the original Conll 2003 NER dataset.

 The Conll 2003 data is publicly available and we'll be utilizing [HuggingFace Datasets](https://huggingface.co/datasets/conll2003) to download it.